bigdatakid/mongodb-atlas-crash-course/README.md

 }
 ```
 In order to test with curl, you will need to be sure to include the Content-Type.
 An example POST with result is below.
-If you are using Postman to test, it is even easier!

 ```
 curl -H "Content-Type: application/json" \
 > -d '{ "name":"My New User", "email":"myNewUserEmail", "password":"mySecurePassword", "birthdate":"2001-06-13"}' \